cockroachdb/docs/cockroachcloud/free-faqs.md

 ### Is my cluster secure?

-We use separate certificate authorities for each cluster, and all connections to the cluster over the internet use TLS 1.2.
+Yes, we use separate certificate authorities for each cluster, and all connections to the cluster over the internet use TLS 1.2.

 ### Is encryption-at-rest enabled on CockroachCloud Free?